Python classes

 }

-// PyO3 also supports enums with non-unit variants
+// PyO3 also supports enums with Struct and Tuple variants

 // These complex enums have sligtly different behavior from the simple enums above